 We decided that we were going to go to different sites for whale shark watching and compare the different experience at each location.

-After a couple of days on Palawan Island we flew to Cebu where we met up with a good Argentinean friend, Alejandro to start our search.
+After a couple of days of exploring El Nido, Palawan we flew to Cebu where we met up with a good Argentinean friend, Alejandro to start our search.

 OSLOB, A HORRIBLE WHALE SHARK EXPERIENCE